openmrs/openmrs-book-guide/Contributing.md

 If you have questions, join the community in [OpenMRS Talk](https://talk.openmrs.org/) or [Slack](http://om.rs/slack).

-!!!
+!!!warning NOTE
-**NOTE**: The guide was written for OpenMRS 1.9 in 2012 and needs to be updated.
+The guide was written for OpenMRS 1.9 in 2012 and needs to be updated.
 We would appreciate any help in updating the guide to cover OpenMRS 2.x and OpenMRS 3.x.
 !!!